dendisuhubdy/ccw1_trainstats/tutorial/images.md

 # Visualizing Images with Visdom

-For example you would want to look at your GAN pictures while training, at first your code looks like this
+For example you would want to look at your GAN pictures while training.
+We assume that you would want to plot images that you previously have saved to disk (which is not unusual for GANs)

 ```
 def save_images(images, num_x, num_y, out_file=None):